Title: Playtime Is Over

 Dimensions: 380 x 200 x 60 cm

-Materials: sand, stones, wood, plastic, aluminum, paint, PVA, styrofoam, miniature advertisement campaign, miniature graffiti, miniature truss system, miniature LED projector, miniature Hi-Fi system.
+Materials: Sand, stones, wood, plastic, aluminum, paint, PVA, styrofoam, miniature advertisement campaign, miniature graffiti, miniature truss system, miniature LED projector, miniature Hi-Fi system.

-About: Hardstyle event diorama in a scale of 1:87, presenting several texts produced for this installation.
+Oblivion is a hardstyle event diorama at a scale of 1:87, featuring several texts produced specifically for this installation.

-Exhibition view from the 9th Berlin Biennale at the KW in Berlin, Fries Museum in Groningen, KUMU Museum Tallinn.
+The 9th Berlin Biennale at KW in Berlin; Fries Museum in Groningen; KUMU Museum in Tallinn.

-Read more about this project HERE in Flash Art Magazine
+Read more about this project HERE in Flash Art Magazine.

-Title: Entwurf zu ‘kleine Freude’
+Title: Entwurf zu ‘kleine Freude’ / Étude pour ‘Petites joies’

 Artist: Anne de Vries